in2code-de/powermail_cleaner/Documentation/Editor/Index.rst

     Screenshot Option 1: "Do not store in database"

 If this option is selected, no form answers are stored in the database.
-This is usefull, if you want to use "just" receiving e-mails from the form or if you use customized finishers.
+This is useful, if you want to use "just" receiving e-mails from the form or if you use customized finishers.
 Please be aware, that answers can not be restored, as they are never saved to the database.